Curbside Give Away Weekend

 FREE up some space and get some FREE stuff!

-On October 15-16, 2016, FREE yourself of clutter and find some great FREE items of your own!
+On June 3 and 4 and October 14 and 15, 2017, FREE yourself of clutter and find some great FREE items of your own!
 Put out your unwanted household items during Curbside Give Away Weekend instead of discarding them.
 It’s a great way to reduce the amount of garbage ending up in the landfill while letting someone else find something new.

 On Curbside Give Away Weekend:

 - Place re-usable household items at the curb in front of your home during the weekend

 - Only place items that are free that are clearly marked with a “FREE” sign